Admission Requirements

 General Requirements

-Competitive candidates should have a combined GPA for the preparatory courses listed above of 3.20 or higher.
-Overall Overall UC-transferable coursework must meet a minimum 3.10 GPA.
+Competitive candidates should have a combined GPA for the preparatory courses listed below of 3.20 or higher.
+Overall UC-transferable coursework must meet a minimum 3.10 GPA.
+California Community College transfer students are given the highest priority, but we encourage all who are interested in the program to fill out the form for more information if needed.

 How to Apply

-Once you've completed the necessary coursework above, preferably at a California Community College, you must submit the online UC undergraduate application for admission and scholarships during the appropriate filing periods.
+Once you've completed the necessary coursework above, preferably at a California Community College or University, you must submit the online UC undergraduate application for admission and scholarships during the appropriate filing periods, which are the same as those for transfer undergraduate applicants.

 After your application receives a full evaluation for meeting college, UC and UC Davis selection and admission criteria, it will be reviewed by the dean of the college and the executive director for Undergraduate Admissions for admission consideration based on superior academic record, clear evidence of a change in objective, and enrollment space available in the applied major.

-Visit the Special Admissions website for more information
+Visit the Special Admissions Website for More Information on Second Bachelor's